Greenhouse Sanitation Can Limit Problems with Pests and Pathogens

 In their report, Sanitation for Disease and Pest Management, Nathan M. Kleczewski and Daniel S. Egel of Purdue Botany and Plant Pathology state, “Greenhouse growers are often concerned about the costs of managing pests and pathogens.
 Proper greenhouse sanitation is a key component in reducing those costs and improving plant quality.”

 Time spent on proper greenhouse sanitation practices are sometimes overlooked, but often can be considerably less expensive and stressful than having to deal with continual pesticide applications or crop losses altogether.

 “Effective greenhouse sanitation requires growers and greenhouse managers to develop a “clean” mindset.
 Insects and pathogens are ubiquitous and may easily enter greenhouses,” the report continues.
 Here are a few things to remember.

 Floors and Benches

 These areas are a major source of pests and pathogens as they can survive for extended periods of time in soil and residue and can easily be transferred to container-grown plants.
 Purdue’s report stresses keeping greenhouse floors free of exposed soil or plants debris to prevent transfer.
 Concrete floors are optimal and should be swept and washed frequently.

-While metal benches are expensive, they’re easier to sanitize as wood is porous and can house pests and pathogens.
+While metal benches are expensive, they’re easier to sanitize as wood is porous and can house pests and Termites.
 Remember, water alone is not a sanitizer.
 There are many commercial products on the market with effective ingredients such as bleach, quaternary ammonium, hydrogen dioxide, and chlorine dioxide, which will effectively do the job.
 Always use protective gear and follow the instructions on the label.

 These are another direct source for pests and pathogens to reside.
 Make sure all weeds growing both inside and immediately outside the greenhouse are removed upon sight.
 Handpicking is ideal as chemicals could actually damage surrounding plants and soils.